How To Find The Most Flattering Knee High Boots For Petites

 Here are easy things to look for and think about when you are trying on knee high boots.

-Where The Top Of Boot Should Hit Your Short Legs
+Where The Top Of The Boot Should Hit Your Short Legs

 The top of the boot should hit 1-2″ below the center of your kneecap.
 Not only is this for proportion, but it is so that you can walk easily in them.
 It also allows you to sit comfortably in them.
 Yes, when trying on boots make sure that you walk around in them and sit in them so that you are comfortable when wearing them.